documize/community/README.md

 ## Why should I care?

-Because maybe like us you are:
+Because maybe like us you are tired of:

-* juggling WYSIWYG editors and wiki software
+* juggling WYSIWYG editors, wiki software and various document related solutions
-* playing email tennis with document feedback and versions
+* playing email tennis with document versions, contributions and feedback
 * sharing not-so-secure folders with external participants

 Sound familiar?
 Read on.

 ## Who is it for?

-Anyone who wants one place for every kind of document.
+Anyone who wants a single place for any kind of document.

 Anyone who wants to loop in external participants without leaking information.

-Anyone who wants to do to documents what agile did to software development.
+Anyone who wishes documentation and knowledge capture worked like agile software development.

-## Features
+## What's different about Documize?

 Sane organization through personal, team and public spaces.